OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira.md

 | Snapshot date              |
 | Snapshot datetime          |

-* Live text and snapshot text fields are considered as lookup fields in  {{ spaceName  }}.
+* Live text and snapshot text fields are considered as lookup fields in  <code class="expression">space.vars.SITENAME</code>.
 To configure value mappings of these type of fields, enable "include field values in /createmeta response" option from the field's advanced configuration of Elements Connect.

 <div align="center"><img src="../assets/Elements%20Connect%20Advanced%20Config.png" alt="" width="700"></div>

-* If the above option is not enabled in Jira, the fields can still be mapped in  {{ spaceName  }}, but value mapping cannot be done.
-In such cases,  {{ spaceName  }} will sync the exact same value as it is retrieved from the end system.
+* If the above option is not enabled in Jira, the fields can still be mapped in  <code class="expression">space.vars.SITENAME</code>, but value mapping cannot be done.
+In such cases,  <code class="expression">space.vars.SITENAME</code> will sync the exact same value as it is retrieved from the end system.

 # Known behaviors and limitations

-* Elements Connect plugin provides different types of fields such as radio button, check box, multi-select list, etc. However, all these types of fields will appear as multi valued fields in  {{ spaceName  }} due to Jira API limitation.
+* Elements Connect plugin provides different types of fields such as radio button, check box, multi-select list, etc. However, all these types of fields will appear as multi valued fields in  <code class="expression">space.vars.SITENAME</code> due to Jira API limitation.
   * Read only fields:
-    * Read only fields will appear as writeable fields in  {{ spaceName  }}.
+    * Read only fields will appear as writeable fields in  <code class="expression">space.vars.SITENAME</code>.
       * Reason: Jira does not provide any way to identify the read only fields.
 Additonally, Jira API allows to update read only fields.
   * Single valued fields:
-    * Single valued fields will appear as multi valued field in  {{ spaceName  }}.
+    * Single valued fields will appear as multi valued field in  <code class="expression">space.vars.SITENAME</code>.
-    * In this case,  {{ spaceName  }} sends mutliple values to Jira but the Jira UI will show only a single value of the field.
+    * In this case,  <code class="expression">space.vars.SITENAME</code> sends mutliple values to Jira but the Jira UI will show only a single value of the field.
 However, The reverse sync will work properly in this case.
       * Reason: Jira does not provide any way to differentiate between single valued and multi valued fields.
 Additonally, Jira API allows to update single valued field with multiple values.
 * Dependent fields:
-  * All the dependent fields are considered as Text type fields in  {{ spaceName  }} and value mapping cannot be performed for these fields.
+  * All the dependent fields are considered as Text type fields in  <code class="expression">space.vars.SITENAME</code> and value mapping cannot be performed for these fields.
-    * In case value mapping is required, the advanced mapping can be configured in the  {{ spaceName  }}.
+    * In case value mapping is required, the advanced mapping can be configured in the  <code class="expression">space.vars.SITENAME</code>.
       * Reason: Jira API does not return lookup values for dependent fields even if the "include field values in /createmeta response" option is enabled in Jira.
 * Data source as Jira REST API:
   * In the below mentioned use case, the lookup values will not be loaded for the Elements Connect field.
-Hence, the user will not able to perform value mappings in  {{ spaceName  }}.
+Hence, the user will not able to perform value mappings in  <code class="expression">space.vars.SITENAME</code>.
     * Jira REST API is used as data source for Elements Connect field.
-The authentication type configured in Jira system configuration form of  {{ spaceName  }} is not cookie-based authentication.
+The authentication type configured in Jira system configuration form of  <code class="expression">space.vars.SITENAME</code> is not cookie-based authentication.
 In such case, Jira API does not return any lookup values even if the "include field values in /createmeta response" option is enabled in Jira.
-    * It is recommended to configure the cookie-based authentication for value mapping in  {{ spaceName  }} for Jira system.
+    * It is recommended to configure the cookie-based authentication for value mapping in  <code class="expression">space.vars.SITENAME</code> for Jira system.
 However, if the cookie-based authentication is not possible and value mapping is still required, here is an alternative way to use 'Jira REST API' as data source:
       * Create a custom 'URL' data source having the URL field as the base URL of the in-built 'Jira REST API'.
-      * For the fields to be mapped in  {{ spaceName  }}, select the above created custom Jira REST API data source from the drop down available in the fields configuration on Elements Connect's screen.
+      * For the fields to be mapped in  <code class="expression">space.vars.SITENAME</code>, select the above created custom Jira REST API data source from the drop down available in the fields configuration on Elements Connect's screen.

 # Known Behaviours

 ## Dependent timespent field in status transition

-* When the timespent field is mentioned as a dependent field in status transition XML in  {{ spaceName  }}, the timespent field value only gets added in Jira due to its API.
+* When the timespent field is mentioned as a dependent field in status transition XML in  <code class="expression">space.vars.SITENAME</code>, the timespent field value only gets added in Jira due to its API.
 Hence, whenever a timespent value is provided as a dependent field, the field value gets increased cumulatively.
   * For example, if the timespent field value of Jira is X, and the Y value is synced to that field, the final value of that field will become X+Y.
 * However, due to Jira's timespent field behavior, it is recommended to set the default value for the timespent field as 0 in transition XML to keep the field value unchanged.